WARNING! I posted some things on this page which might seem… offensive to some people.

 YOU START BY FINDING A CLASS!!!

-Look, it would be VERY IRRESPONSIBLE for me to post this information, and then try to imply or tell you, the reader, that you can now defend yourself just because you read it.
+Look, it would be VERY IRRESPONSIBLE for me to post this information, and then try to imply or tell you, the reader, that you can now defend yourself just because you read it, or watched it.
 This is just a bit of information on a web page.
 It’s up to YOU to continue to research, to FIND A SCHOOL, to practice, and I mean PRACTICE, what you’re taught there.
 Study up on the subjects I typed about on this website, try them out, and learn to APPLY IT, so you can FIND OUT IF THEY WORK FOR YOU.

-Let me tell you all a story.
 I was in a Silat class, learning from the late, great ERNIE PUGA, of Pukulan Pentjak Silat SIKAP BARU, and I would take notes on everything my teacher said.
 In fact, sometimes he would teach me something, then say, “It’s in your notebook!”
-Then one class, he got really frustrated when I couldn’t perform a certain exercise, and he picked up my notebook, and tapping it, he said to me, “You wrote a lot of BULLSH*T here in this notebook.”
+Then one class, he got really frustrated when I couldn’t perform a certain exercise, and he picked up my notebook, and tapping it, he said to me, “You wrote a lot of BULLSHIT here in this notebook.”

 Considering that what I wrote in that notebook were HIS words, almost VERBATIM, You can probably guess what I was thinking.

 It’s the same for you, and whoever else is gonna read this website.
-Until you take this stuff, GO FIND CLASSES on these subjects and learn more about them, and make it all work for you, then everything you’re reading here, is BULLSH*T!!!!
+Until you take this stuff, GO FIND CLASSES on these subjects and learn more about them, and make it all work for you, then everything you’re reading here, is BULLSHIT!!!!

 Until YOU can apply it.